apify/actor-whitepaper/README.md

 #### Node.js

-TODO: Check the API is as is now
+TODO (@mtrunkat): Check the API is as is now - see https://sdk.apify.com/api/apify/interface/WebhookOptions

 ```js
 await Actor.addWebhook({